Pursuing a research degree is a significant undertaking. This summary provides RPg students with policy and procedural

-For PhD thesis examinations, upon the recommendations of the department and the school, the Office of Postgraduate Studies shall appoint a PhD TEC to examine the candidate who has expressed the intention of defending the thesis.
+For PhD thesis examinations, upon the recommendations of the department and the school, the HKUST Fok Ying Tung Graduate School shall appoint a PhD TEC to examine the candidate who has expressed the intention of defending the thesis.

 A PhD TEC shall consist of:

 RPg students who wish to appear before a Thesis Examination Committee must indicate to their department their intention to take the thesis examination at least six weeks before the proposed date of the thesis examination, and submit the thesis copies to the iThenticate platform for originality check.
 The iThenticate report should be submitted together with sufficient hard or electronic thesis copies to their department at least four weeks before the thesis examination.
 A thesis copy will be put on display prior to the thesis examination for perusal by departmental faculty, students, other University members, and members of the public.

 Guidelines on Procedures for Scheduling MPhil Thesis Examinations